Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ## *May 29 2021*

+<sub>[Jason Braganza](https://cb.janusworx.com/jason) reposted [this toot from Ru Singh](https://cb.janusworx.com/notice/A7iQAy5pfo3jCjImBM) & so that is where I spent some of my last hours.
+I read so many old blog posts from her, & so much more at other places on her blog.
+Really really wonderful.
+I absolutely loved the way she writes & more generally, she would be one of the folks I feel, I would want to follow along. 🙂 (Btw, I've known her since last past 2 hours only, so, yea ... she is that awesome)</sub>

+---

+## *May 29 2021*

 <sub>***Day 1 of driving class with Papa!*** 😄 </sub>

 - <sub>I drove a car for the first time today (first time for a 4 wheeler).</sub>